kburnssr/group04_Project2/Readme.md

 This is project number 2 for Group 4
-The project was to create an animated website display nultiple student's pictures and raise funds for students in Malawi The page uses-embedded javascript and mySQL
+The project was to create an animated website display multiple student's pictures and raise funds for students in Malawi The page uses-embedded javascript and mySQL
 5 tables were created in my SQL
 ![Alt text](./public/assets/images/mySQLWB.jpg)